 - See the section on "Component Identification" for help with identifying the components. - D1 should be placed so that the white stripe on the body lines up with the white stripe on the board. - C4 and C9 must go the right way round.
 The negative side is marked with a stripe.
-(See hint) - The LED must go with the right polarity.
+(See hint).
+Note that C4 has a higher voltage rating than C9. - The LED must go with the right polarity.
 The side which has the shorter lead goes nearest the diode.
 (See hint) - Put IC1 so that the metal tab lines up with the white stripe on the board.
 The metal side faces to the outside of the board.